https://www.gravatar.com/avatar/206912d6900c65386f24516df605c206?s=240&d=mp

 I have compiled a few records on the principles, differences, and use cases for these three technologies.

-This first post will briefly introduce the basic concepts and suitable scenarios for each of the three.
+This first post will briefly introduce the basic concepts and suitable scenarios for each.

 Sync Obsidian / Joplin Data Across Multiple Devices with Synology WebDAV